-The Ultimate Guide to WRX STI Autocross Upgrades
+The Ultimate Guide to STI Autocross Upgrades

 Key Takeaways

-• Prioritize handling before adding power: Start with foundational upgrades like tires, suspension, and brakes.
+- Prioritize handling before adding power: Start with foundational upgrades like tires, suspension, and brakes.
 A car that handles predictably and grips the road is faster and safer than a powerful car that is difficult to control.

-• Tune for usable power and quick response: For autocross, focus engine mods on creating a smooth, responsive powerband.
+- Tune for usable power and quick response: For autocross, focus engine mods on creating a smooth, responsive powerband.
 A professional ECU tune paired with intake and exhaust upgrades is more valuable than chasing a high peak horsepower number.

-• Combine upgrades with practice and maintenance: The best parts require a skilled driver and a well-maintained car.
+- Combine upgrades with practice and maintenance: The best parts require a skilled driver and a well-maintained car.
 Invest time in improving your driving technique and follow a strict maintenance schedule to ensure your STI performs reliably on race day.

-What Are the Best Autocross Upgrades for Your WRX STI?
+What Are the Best STI Autocross Upgrades?

 When you're ready to take your WRX STI from a daily driver to an autocross contender, a few strategic upgrades can make all the difference.
 It’s not about adding massive horsepower right away; it’s about creating a balanced, responsive machine that can carve through cones with precision.
 The best approach focuses on improving how your car connects to the pavement and responds to your inputs.
 We'll walk through the four key areas to upgrade for a competitive edge: suspension, tires, brakes, and engine performance.

-Upgrade Your Suspension for Better Handling
+Start with Suspension for Tighter Handling

 Your first move should be the suspension.
 The stock setup is great for the street, but it’s too soft for the rapid, aggressive transitions of an autocross course.
 Upgrading components like coilovers, sway bars, and chassis bracing is the key to unlocking your STI's potential.
 These modifications reduce body roll, maximize the grip from your AWD system, and give you the sharp, predictable handling you need to attack the course with confidence.
 A well-sorted suspension allows you to carry more speed through corners and put the power down more effectively on exit.
 It’s the foundation of a truly competitive build, so this is where you should focus your initial efforts and budget.
 Explore our Subaru STI upgrades to find the right components for your car.

-Choose the Right Tire and Wheel Combo
+Find the Perfect Tire and Wheel Combo

 If suspension is the foundation, tires are where the rubber literally meets the road.
 No other single upgrade will slash your lap times as dramatically as a set of high-performance tires.
 Ditch the all-seasons and invest in a quality set of 200-treadwear summer tires, which offer incredible grip in dry conditions.
 For serious competition, tires like the Bridgestone Potenza RE-71RS or Falken Azenis RT660 are popular choices.
 Pairing them with a lightweight wheel combination reduces unsprung mass, allowing your suspension to react faster and improving overall responsiveness.
 This is the most effective way to gain a competitive advantage, as even a stock STI can become a formidable opponent with the right performance parts and a sticky set of tires.